gvwilson/sensibleadventures/cloudherd/new.md

 Indy raised her hand to stop whatever Grappa Gas might have said next.
 "And if we say no?" she asked.

-"Then we will insist," the commander said, turning his codl gaze from the sergeant to Stale's mayor.
+"Then we will insist," the commander said, turning his cold gaze from the sergeant to Stale's mayor.
 "I'm sorry---I truly am---but what we are fighting for is bigger than any one village.
 One way or another, you are going to carry my army to Chaghan."